Huawei commits data centre services to APAC ISPs

-At the summit, industry players agreed that benefiting from the Smart Nation strategy and strong infrastructure, Singapore will continue to lead the regional digital economy in the Asia Pacific region, as long as it makes good use of its own capital advantages and invests more in submarine cables and data centres.
-Indonesia, the Philippines, and Malaysia were also highlighted for their huge potential as digital economies, albeit with pressing needs for more backbone network and data centres.
+At the summit, industry players agreed that benefiting from the Smart Nation strategy and strong infrastructure, Singapore will continue to lead the regional digital economy in the Asia Pacific region, as long as it makes good use of its own capital advantages and invests more in submarine cables and data centers.
+Indonesia, the Philippines, and Malaysia were also highlighted for their huge potential as digital economies, albeit with pressing needs for more backbone network and data centers.

 In light of this, Huawei unveiled a suite of new solutions in an attempt to aid ISPs in reshaping their legacy internet infrastructure.

 Furthermore, FiberStar, a nationwide infrastructure service provider in Indonesia, signed a memorandum of understanding (MoU) with Huawei during the summit.
-Both parties will collaborate to accelerate the internet infrastructure transformation in Indonesia, with Huawei contributing as a partner in network and data centre solution design and execution.
+Both parties will collaborate to accelerate the internet infrastructure transformation in Indonesia, with Huawei contributing as a partner in network and data center solution design and execution.

 “The current state and pace of development of Internet infrastructure in Asia Pacific remains uneven, with great variations from country to country.
 Huawei's aim is to capitalise on our global expertise and experience to work with the countries that could benefit from support to reshape their Internet infrastructure and networks, such as Indonesia, Malaysia, the Philippines, India and Thailand,” says Huawei South Pacific Enterprise Business Group president Daniel Zhou.

-“At the same time, we are committed to tailoring solutions for more advanced digital development needs of countries such as Singapore.”
+“At the same time, we are committed to tailoring solutions for more advanced digital development needs of countries such as Singapore.

 Zhou revealed Huawei's ISP business revenue in the Southern Pacific region grew 112% in 2018, and is confident this is set to continue in 2019.

-“As the application of clouds in the Asia-Pacific Internet industry accelerates, Huawei will continue to provide leading and innovative solutions for ICT infrastructure such as clouds, data centres, and networks, helping customers build an open, flexible, agile, and secure infrastructure platform to accelerate business innovation and remain competitive in the digital age,” says Zhou.
+“As the application of clouds in the Asia-Pacific Internet industry accelerates, Huawei will continue to provide leading and innovative solutions for ICT infrastructure such as clouds, data centers, and networks, helping customers build an open, flexible, agile, and secure infrastructure platform to accelerate business innovation and remain competitive in the digital age,” says Zhou.